 Because of legal reasons, the film wasn't shown for over 20 Years.
-Cornell Woolrich claimed that the film has a lot similarities to one of his novels.
+Cornell Woolrich right holders claimed that the film has a lot similarities to one of his novels.
 Fassbinder replied, that he first read the story after filming was complete.
-Nevetheless Woolrich got a writing-credit, and after his death they were able to clear the rights.
+Nevertheless Woolrich got a writing-credit.
 The first German screening of a restored edition was in November 1997.
 See more »

 Was this review helpful to you?

 | Report this